786Shaahid/authBackend/README.md

 ### Description

-- Sign Up for a user
+- Sign Up for a user.
-- Sign In for a user
+- Sign In for a user through user credential or OTP or google and facebook.
-- CRUD operations on an Asset
+- User can send friend request and accept the request.
-- Dashboard to see uploaded pictures
+- Friend can chat with each other in real time.

 ## API Reference